ptdecker/eloquentjs/README.md

 * groups.js - Defines a 'groups' data structure that is similar to the standard JavaScript set data structure
 * iterable.js - Extends 'groups' so that it is iterable
 * borrow.js - Illustrates how to borrow a method from another object

+### Chapter Seven -- Project: A Robot

+* measure.js - Compares the performance of two robots

+### Resources

+The sources in this section are mostly direct copies from the book and are used to support some of the presented solutions.
+Where they are different, it is out of style changes mainly.
+There are some things that I prefer over Marijn's approach.
+But, who am I to know which is best.  :-)

+* scripts.js - leveraged by dominant.js
+* meadowfield.js - implementation of the robot project from chapter 7 made into a module for usage by chapter 7 solutions
+* persistent.js - implementation of a persistent group